To apply for an Excise Abatement, two criteria must be met:

 If the vehicle was stolen, then we need a memo from the insurance company stating the date of the theft, date of the settlement, and that the vehicle was never recovered.
 Also, you need to file an “affidavit of lost or stolen plates” with the Registry of Motor Vehicles and submit a copy to our office.

-If the vehicle was totaled in an accident, then we need a memo from the insurance company stating the date of the accident, and, the date of the settlement.
+If the vehicle was totaled in an accident, then we need a letter from the insurance company stating the date of the accident, and, the date of the settlement.
 Also, you need to file an “affidavit of lost or stolen plates” with the Registry of Motor Vehicles, and submit a copy to our office.

 If the vehicle was repossessed, then we need proof of the date that the vehicle was repossessed, such as correspondence from the company who took repossession of the vehicle.
 Also, you need to file an “affidavit of lost or stolen plates” with the Registry of Motor Vehicles, and submit a copy to our office.